nanos-world/docs/versioned_docs/version-latest/assets-modding/default-asset-pack/default-asset-pack.md

 ![](/img/docs/nanos-world-asset-pack.jpg)

 In order to use those assets, you need to use the key `nanos-world`.
+E.g.: `nanos-world::SM_Cube`.

 ```bash title="Assets.toml"
 # Assets Files